Social Studies is a core subject taken by all Year 9 and 10 students.

 There are three topics within the course:

 - The Ancient World - This topic looks at how the ideas and actions of people in the past have had a significant impact on people’s lives.
 Students also investigate how people know about ancient civilisations today.
-Students study these things by looking at specific ancient civilisations such as the Roman, Greek Chinese or Egyptian civilisations.
+Students study these things by looking at specific ancient civilisations such as the Roman and Greek civilisations.

 - Australia - This topic looks at people moving to Australia and the consequences this had for the Aborigines.
 Students do a case study of the Great Barrier Reef.